Glaschu/ol-tes/openlineage-insecure-wrapper/README.md

     your-app.jar
 ```

-This path requires zero application code changes.
-The first listener's static initializer installs the global insecure SSL context; the second listener (from the official openlineage-spark jar) emits lineage events.

-If you omit `io.openlineage.spark.agent.OpenLineageSparkListener` no events will be produced.
+This path requires zero application code changes and only one listener.
+(Legacy: you can still use the two-listener approach if desired.)

 ### Troubleshooting: No events emitted

 Common causes:
-1. Missing OpenLineage listener: ensure `io.openlineage.spark.agent.OpenLineageSparkListener` is present in `spark.extraListeners` AFTER the insecure listener.
+1. Wrong listener: ensure you used `io.openlineage.spark.insecure.InsecureOpenLineageUnifiedListener` (or the two-listener combination) in `spark.extraListeners`.
 2. Missing openlineage classes: if you used the plain jar, add the official `openlineage-spark` jar OR switch to the shaded `openlineage-insecure-all.jar`.
-3. Wrong ordering: insecure listener must come first so SSL bypass is active before the OpenLineage transport is constructed.
+3. (Two-listener legacy mode only) Ordering incorrect.
 4. Endpoint unreachable / network (Glue VPC security groups, DNS, firewall).
 Test with a lightweight job hitting the URL (e.g. add a small Scala snippet doing `scala.io.Source.fromURL("https://.../health").mkString`).
 5. Self-signed certificate still rejected: verify logs; add `--conf spark.executor.extraJavaOptions=-Djavax.net.debug=ssl --conf spark.driver.extraJavaOptions=-Djavax.net.debug=ssl` for verbose SSL debug (use sparingly; very verbose).
 6. Missing required config: at minimum set `spark.openlineage.transport.type`, `spark.openlineage.transport.url`, and ensure `spark.app.name` (used as job name).
 Optionally set `spark.openlineage.namespace`.